-- If you became a Participant on or before January 1, 1994, the yearly amount of Earnings that may be used in determining your retirement income cannot exceed the limit imposed by the federal government which is \$200,000.
+- If you became a Participant on or before the last day of the 1995 Plan Year, the yearly amount of Earnings that may be used in determining your retirement income cannot exceed the limit imposed by the federal government which is \$200,000.
 This limit will be adjusted when the accumulated annual cost-of-living adjustment is equal to or exceeds \$10,000.
-For more detailed information, please contact the Plan Administrator. - If you become a Participant in the Plan after January 1, 1994, the yearly amount of Earnings that may be used in determining your retirement income cannot exceed the limit imposed by the federal government which is \$150,000.
+For more detailed information, please contact the Plan Administrator. - If you become a Participant in the Plan after the last day of the 1995 Plan Year, the yearly amount of Earnings that may be used in determining your retirement income cannot exceed the limit imposed by the federal government which is \$150,000.
 This limit will be adjusted when the accumulated annual cost-of-living adjustment is equal to or exceeds \$10,000.